-To withdraw, a student must complete a withdrawal form and submit the form to the Enrollment Service Center or to the Office of the Registrar.
+To withdraw, a student must complete a withdrawal form and submit the form to Registration and Financial Services or to the Office of the Registrar.
 Withdrawals may also be initiated by submitting the Course Withdrawal Form in CougarTrack.
 Withdrawals become effective the date a staff member at the appropriate office receives the withdrawal form from the student.
 Discontinuing class attendance does not constitute withdrawal and students remain academically liable; those who do not complete the withdrawal process as outlined above are in danger of receiving an F in the course.

 Financial liability is not reduced when a student withdraws from a course.
 Students who receive any form of Federal Title IV assistance, and who withdraw, may be required by federal regulations to return some or all of the federal aid received.
 This includes the Federal Pell and SEOG grants, and the Federal, Direct and Direct PLUS loans.
 See the Financial Aid portion of the College catalog for additional information.

 Students whose cumulative grade point average falls below the 3.0 minimum for courses within their degree program will be placed on probation.
 Students placed on probation must earn sufficient grade points, within their degree program, during their probationary term, to raise their cumulative grade point average to 3.0 within the next 9 semester hours.
-Failure to raise the cumulative grade point average will result in dismissal.
+Failure to do so will result in dismissal.

 Students will be dismissed from the graduate program and are not considered as having met graduation requirements for any of the following:

-- Receipt of a grade of F in any one graduate course (or a grade of D or F in undergraduate courses for MAT and M.Ed.
-Post Baccalaureate students).
+- Receipt of a grade of F in any one graduate course (or a grade of D or F in undergraduate courses for MAT Post Baccalaureate students).

 - Failure to remove themselves from probation as described above.